 Schools are where our kids learn, make friends, and begin to find a sense of themselves.
 What gets taught and whether schools operate sustainably are issues that can benefit from parent action - it's a relatively easier forum to get some movement than with bigger governments or companies.
-Several local teams have engaged with their schools or school boards to advocate for more climate action.
-Some examples:

 - Teams in Victoria and Cowichan helped their school boards pass climate emergency declarations as a first step towards more action.